Function order_stat::kth

 before and larger after.

-If n is the length of array
+If n is the length of array, kth operates with (expected)

 running time of O(n), and a single query is usually much faster

-).
+than sorting array (per kth_sort).
 However, if many order

 statistic queries need to be performed, it may be more efficient